pingcap/docs/system-variables.md

 - Scope: SESSION
 - Default value: 0
-- This variable is used to show whether the execution plan used in the previous `execute` statement is from binding.
+- This variable is used to show whether the execution plan used in the previous `execute` statement is from the plan binding.

 ### max_execution_time